rcyerg/MySQL-Joins-NOTES/README.md

 - Combines left outer join and right outer join
 - Returns rows from either table when conditions are met
 - Returns a null value when no match
-- MySQL does not support syntax <br>
+- MySQL does not support General Syntax <br>

   > **Simulate FULL OUTER JOIN using LEFT** <br>
   > **and RIGHT join with UNION**